-The record of this proceeding is void of any showing of deficiencies on the part of existing or future ETCs.
+The record of this proceeding is void of any showing of deficiencies Savage.
 As such, the imposition of additional obligations to meet portions of §237, Commission rules, and FCC rules is neither necessary nor appropriate.

-Likewise, it is unclear what would be gained by the OAG-proposed additional obligations to develop a consumer inquiry process, provide early network buildout updates and the DOC's consumer protection proposal.
+Likewise, it is unclear what would be gained by the OAG-proposed additional obligations to develop a consumer inquiry process, provide network buildout updates and monitor ETC proceedings.
 The OAG's proposals appear to be at odds with the Commission's limited jurisdiction to certify ETC carriers that meet federal requirements.
 Much of what the OAG is proposing may encroach into the FCC's exclusive role in administering the FCC's high cost programs.
 Additionally, the current state of the record has not vetted the OAG's proposals to the extent necessary to identify any unintended consequences.